bmwcarit/joynr/wiki/generator.md

 ```

 NOTE:
-> The #noVersionGeneration comment should now be used to define versioning behaviour,
+> Normally the #noVersionGeneration comment should be used to define versioning behaviour.
+However,
-> rather than the `-addVersionTo` parameter.
-The latter one is deprecated and will
+this functionality has been suspended for now, and the `addVersionTo` option should be temporarily
-> be removed very soon.
+used again.
+It will be removed very soon.

 ## joynr Generator Standalone
 The joynr Code Generator also exists as standalone version which can be used to manually